Speech Therapy Treatments For Kids With Nonverbal Autism

 Having them attempt to imitate sounds or simple words can show whether or not further developing speech may be a viable option.

-If they are able to form basic sounds then further speech development is probably possible.
+If they are able to form basic sounds, then further speech development is likely possible.

 2. Finding And Employing An Alternate Communication Method